 You can take books along wherever you set up your stalls as well, at car boot sales or markets.
-And if you don’t fancy selling books, you could always write down any designs you create yourself and sell them on your website or blog.
+And if you don’t fancy selling books, you could always write down any designs you create yourself and market them on your website or blog.

 some knitting books you could read and sell

 Knitty Gritty: Knitting for the Absolute Beginner: Aneeta Patel’s book – a tried and tested guide for people at the very beginning of their knitting careers who are looking for guidance and patterns for projects that they can use to make that first all-important step to ‘Beyond the Scarf’.

 The Basic Guide to Pricing Your Craftwork: Basic formulas for pricing craftwork, retail or wholesale.

 Big Book of Knitting: A good illustrated knitting reference guide with basic techniques like increasing and decreasing and more advanced techniques like knitting cables without a cable needle, working with charts, and placing sleeve increases in openwork patterns.